toumorokoshi/transmute-core/docs/function.rst

        return left + right

+By default, primitive types and `schematics <http://schematics.readthedocs.org/en/latest/>`_ models are accepted.
+See :ref:`serialization <serialization>` for more information.

 --------------------------------------------------
 Use transmute_core.describe to customize behaviour
 --------------------------------------------------

-Not every aspect of a REST api can be extracted from the function
+Not every aspect of an api can be extracted from the function
 signature: often additional metadata is required.
 Transmute provides the "describe" decorator to specify those attributes.